 What was once a famous beer match “pulutan” has now become a prevalent meat dish that is consumed regardless of the time of the day.
 Whenever Filipinos have a hankering for it, sisig is widely consumed regardless of whether it is breakfast, lunch or dinner.
+Today, it is an food item that can be found not only in Pampanga restaurants but Filipino restaurants as well.
 Made from various pork parts that are often discarded, sisig is somewhat an inventive culinary invention of the Kapampangans.
 In fact, it is a popular dish indicative of the belief that Filipinos would never let anything go to waste—even meat parts that are not widely consumed.

 Sisig is often complemented with an ice-cold beer and is usually enjoyed after a long day’s work, but today, the dish has found a ubiquitous presence in Filipino presence and has a myriad of renditions using different kinds of proteins (fish, chicken and in some cases, even beef).
 However, if we broke down the process of making sisig, we would find that it is not only lengthy but a time-consuming and cumbersome one as well.
 To make sisig, you have to boil, broil and chop your meat into small pieces and then fry the pig’s head or pork ear.
 If that is not complicated enough, you need to add spices to the meat to give it that signature zing and flavour that makes the dish distinct and unique.

 So, with all the ingenuity that goes into making sisig, it begs the question: How and where did this famous dish originate from?